-10 Proven Classroom Management Tips for Preschool Teachers
+11 Proven Classroom Management Tips for Preschool Teachers

-A preschool classroom can be quite chaotic, so the way you organize is not only important, it can help ensure that effective learning is happening wherever children are stationed.
+A preschool classroom can be quite chaotic, so the way you organize is important in that it can help ensure that effective learning is happening wherever children are stationed.
 There are certain tips and tricks that you can only learn from experience, according to Barbara Harvey, ECE professional and parenting educator.

 She’s learned to separate noisy areas of the classroom from the quiet ones.
 For example, the blocks and other activities should be on the opposite side of the room from the reading center.

 There will be several times throughout the day when children are transitioning from one activity or area of the room to another.
 It’s important to have a plan for these transitions.

 Harvey suggests using a countdown as part of your plan so children are ready to move on when the time comes.
 Announcing that you’re going to countdown from 10 to one before moving on to the next activity will help children feel prepared for the transition.